 One of the best parts about the onset of cooler weather is breaking out your sweater collection.
-There's always that one gorgeous sweater, though, that's just a little too itchy and sadly finds its way to the bottom of the drawer.
-Which is a shame, really, because you want to be able to show off aforementioned knitwear.
-So what's the solution?
-Ridding yourself of that itchiness, of course.
-Thankfully, we know how to give it a new life how to fix that itch once and for all.
-Keep scrolling for our five tips on how to get rid of an itchy jumper.
+There's always that one gorgeous sweater, though, that's just a little too itchy and sadly finds its way to the bottom of the drawer no matter how much you love it.
+If comfort is your priority, you wouldn't tolerate shoes that don't fit, stiff jeans, or too-small tops, so why accept itchy sweaters?

-1. Mix together cold water and a few tablespoons of white vinegar.
-Turn your sweater inside out and submerge it in the mixture, making sure it's totally saturated and then drain it.
+Mix together cold water and a few tablespoons of white vinegar.
+Turn your sweater inside out and submerge it in the mixture, making sure it's totally saturated, and then drain it.

-2. When the sweater is still damp, massage it with a good hair conditioner—the cheap stuff will cause a waxy buildup.
-Try to avoid stretching the sweater's fibres when you do this.
+When the sweater is still damp, massage it with a good hair conditioner—the cheap stuff will cause a waxy buildup.
+Try to avoid stretching the sweater's fibers when you do this.

-3. Give the conditioner 30 minutes to set on the sweater, and then rinse all of it out with cold water.
-Press gently on the sweater to remove the rest of the water, taking care not to lose its shape.
+Give the conditioner 30 minutes to set on the sweater, and then rinse all of it out with cold water.
+Press gently on the sweater to remove the rest of the water, making sure not to lose its shape.

-5. Place the bagged sweater in the freezer overnight, and in the morning, it won't itch anymore.
-The conditioner and the vinegar make the fibres in the sweater softer, and freezing it prevents its short fibres from poking out.
+Place the bagged sweater in the freezer overnight, and in the morning, it won't itch anymore!
+The conditioner and the vinegar make the fibers in the sweater softer, and freezing it prevents its short fibers from poking out.